valerieniloinsigh31/footnote-app/README.md

 Thsi gives us the reason that various parts are not 100% covered so that we are know what is left to be tested.

-<b>Manual Testing Write-Up</b>
+## Manual Testing Write-Up
 I carried out various tests to ensure that the functionality of the app was as intended:
--Pagination-check could I move from page to page Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.
+-Pagination-I checked could I move from page to page and were there three ideas per page, as intended Supposed to move to a new page when three idea summaries are on site, wrote six ideas to test this and sure enough three moved to a separate page.
 -Max ten footnotes per page...check if this is in place -I checked the functionality of the footnote button.
 Sure enough, when footnote textarea is filled and the submit button is clicked, a message appears confirming that the ‘Footnote was been submitted”.